 Cause #2 of Clear Discharge: Pregnancy

-It’s quite common to have an increase in the amount of discharge during pregnancy as a result of skyrocketing estrogen levels.
+It’s quite common to have an increase in the amount of vaginal discharge during early pregnancy as a result of skyrocketing estrogen.
 If you’re trying to conceive, clear discharge can be a good sign!

 Clear discharge at the beginning of a pregnancy is usually normal, but can also be a sign of infection.
-Contact your doctor if:
+Contact your doctor or health care provider if:

-- You have any pain or itchiness, as well as increased amount of discharge
+- You have any pain or itchiness, as well as increased discharge

 - You have green or yellow discharge (usually a sign of an STI)